VAZaytsev/speakers_comparison/README.md

 It is also interesting to investigate the performance of the embeddings of length 512, since less disk space is needed to store these files.

 More tests should be performed on a larger number of speakers.
+Present results look like a lucky incident.

 It is interesting to investigate the performance of the model on the noisy data sets from, e.g., phone calls.

+It is also intersting to move from 1 second frame-level comparison to speech-level comparison with the use of the so-called X-vectors, which is partially realised in [compare_speakers.py](compare_speakers.py) code.

+Change the self-written function which calculates the cosine similarity with the one realized in [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cosine.html).

+Use AM-Softmax to increase the distance between the classes as suggested in Ref.[4] and explained for pedestrians [here](https://towardsdatascience.com/additive-margin-softmax-loss-am-softmax-912e11ce1c6b).

 # Usefull References